- Consult an HVAC professional to see what can be done in your workplace to ease the tension.

 How to win

 She said HR does its best to keep everyone happy.
-Lambert said, "Keep a work sweater or blanket and a desk fan at your workstation at all times."
+"Keep a work sweater or blanket and a desk fan at your workstation at all times," Lambert recommended.

-Vancheri's strategizes by turning down the thermostat to fit his personal preferences.
+Vancheri turns down the thermostat to fit his personal preferences.
 When he has meetings, his colleagues bring blankets, sweaters and jackets.
-He thinks 95 percent of his office doesn't enjoy the cold the way he does, but they adjust.
+He thinks 95% of his office doesn't enjoy the cold the way he does, but they adjust.

 Crain, on the other hand, is glad her office doesn't control the temperature, as she thinks it would result in daily disagreements.
-Her strategy is bundling up and borrowing sweaters while her colleagues use personal fans sitting 6 feet away.
+Her strategy is bundling up with sweaters while her colleagues use personal fans sitting 6 feet away.

 Whether the debate is presented as men versus women or cold-natured versus warm-natured, there's no one who can fight this battle for you.
-If you're uncomfortable, talk your managers, find a new part of the office to sit, crack a window or bring a sweater to work.
+If you're uncomfortable, talk to your managers, find a new part of the office where you can work, crack a window, or bring a sweater to work.